PrefectHQ/prefect/docs/index.md

 ```
 </div>

 The Prefect orchestration engine observes the flow run state and saves it for you in a database.
 By adding a single decorator, you now have observation capabilities.
-There's much more you can do with Prefect, so keep rolling to learn how to add easy parallelization, notifications, scheduling and more!
+There's much more you can do with Prefect, so keep rolling to learn how to add easy retries, notifications, scheduling and more!

 ---

 ## Next Steps

-If you're learning Prefect we encourage your to work through the [tutorial](/tutorial/index/) where you'll create a Prefect Project, jump into Prefect [concepts](/concepts/index/), or explore the [guides](guides/index/) for common use cases.
+If you're learning Prefect we encourage you to work through the [tutorial](/tutorial/index/) where you'll create a full data project, jump into Prefect [concepts](/concepts/index/), or explore the [guides](guides/index/) for common use cases.

 [Tutorial](/tutorial/index/){ .md-button .md-button--primary .full}  [Concepts](/concepts/index/){ .md-button .full }  [Guides](guides/index/){ .md-button .full }